tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

     tfrt_forwarding_kernel_factories;
 ```

-Similar to current TensorFlow kernel registartion, we will introduce a
+Similar to the current TensorFlow kernel registration, we will introduce a
 registration macro that adds a kernel to `TFRTOpKernelFactories`.

 ```cpp